August Ning

 I spent summer 2023 interning at AMD Research, mentored by Yasuko Eckert.

-I am supported by Princeton’s Gordon Y. S. Wu Fellowship and the NSF Graduate Research Fellowship Program.
+I was supported by Princeton’s Gordon Y. S. Wu Fellowship and the NSF Graduate Research Fellowship Program.

 News